 DIY Bleach Spray Shirt

-- stencil (you can find a pre-made stencil or make your own with stencil vinyl and a Silhouette Cameo; if you like the owl image I used, you can click here to see it, then right click the image and choose Save As)
+- stencil (you can find a pre-made stencil or make your own with stencil vinyl and a Cricut cutting machine or a Silhouette Cameo; if you like the owl image I used, you can click here to see it, then right-click the image and choose Save As)

 - spray adhesive